 Europe’s solar renaissance does not stop with increasing demand.
 We also see an increase in European manufacturing capacity.
 This month, the European Commission also published a revised industrial strategy including a commitment to reignite Europe’s solar manufacturing sector.
 The EC is also backing the European Solar Initiative (ESI) by SolarPower Europe and EIT InnoEnergy, whose goal is to build a European solar value chain – from raw materials to recycling.
 As a proof point, in 2020, Meyer Burger successfully completed a strategic repositioning and secured a CHF 165M capital increase with Apricum’s support.
 Its transition from a PV equipment manufacturer to solar cell and module producer is well on track.
 Its production facilities in Germany are to be opened end of May with production commencing in June using materials sourced locally.
 An initial nominal production capacity of 400 MW per annum is planned – increasing to 5 GW by 2026.

 Apricum applies market and industry insights and foresight to help bring your organization forward

 Apricum regularly updates its proprietary European (and global) PV market forecast and uses this, together with in-depth industry knowledge, as a basis to provide its clients with tailored insights into various industry and market (sub)segments.
 Apricum provides support across a variety of engagements – from market analysis to growth strategy development and beyond.
 With longstanding experience in the European PV industry and proven track record in management consulting and financial advisory, Apricum is uniquely positioned to support clients in creating strategic solutions and optimal transactions.
-For enquiries, please contact Apricum Project Manager Erik Klaassen.
+For enquiries, please contact Apricum Project Principal Erik Klaassen.